Sourdough bread is the perfect white sandwich bread made with only a few ingredients and is delicious sliced for sandwiches, toast or French toast.

 Sourdough Bread

-- Turn dough out onto a floured surface and knead until smooth and elastic, 4-5 minutes.
-Form into a ball and place into a greased bowl, turning to coat all sides.
-Cover with plastic wrap and let rise in a warm place until doubled, 1 – ¼ hours.
+- Turn dough out onto a lightly floured surface and knead until smooth and elastic, 2-3 minutes.
+Form into a ball and place into a greased bowl.
+Cover with plastic wrap or disposable plastic shower cap and let rise in a warm place until doubled, 1 – ¼ hours.

 - Preheat the oven to 400 degrees F. Bake for about 40 minutes, or until golden brown.
 Let cool for 10 minutes.
 Remove from the bread pans and let cool completely.